thautwarm/JuliaPythonAdaptor.jl/README.md

 The Julia programs using JuliaPythonAdaptor can be compiled by `PackageCompiler` into [sysimages](https://julialang.github.io/PackageCompiler.jl/stable/sysimages.html) or [executables](https://julialang.github.io/PackageCompiler.jl/stable/apps.html) that will work on another machine, if binary-compatible.

+Note that your Python binaries are NOT bundled in the compiled julia files.
+You should also provide a property Python environment for the target machines.

 ## Motivation

 At the current stage, a Julia programmer suffers from the following tasks: